 \m The concept of detecting family is related to Sullivan's ``characteristic variety'', but it is not precisely the same.
-If a family $\mathcal F$ of singular manifolds in $X$ contains a detecting family, then $\mathcal F$ itself is a detecting family.
+If a family $\mathcal F$ of singular manifolds in $X$ contains a detecting family, then $\mathcal F$ on its own is a detecting family.
 On the contrary, the characteristic variety is in a sense ``minimal'' detecting family.